Medical careers are often referred to as recession-proof, as there seems to be an endless supply of patients.

 Technology has helped make diagnoses and treatments increasingly more advanced and accurate.

-MRI Technologists, for instance, help to provide views of patients which were only available through surgery in the not-so-distant past.
+MRI Technologists, for instance, help to provide views of patients that were only available through surgery in the not-so-distant past.

 Could an MRI Technologist be the right career move for you?